christianblais/searchify/README.md

     <%= autocomplete %>

-This will triggers an AJAX call to /searchify/search/posts.json page and jQuery handles the response with its autocomplete widget.
+This will triggers an AJAX call to `/searchify/search/posts.json` page and jQuery will handle the response with its autocomplete widget.

 If you want to specify the collection, i.e. searching for `users` on the `posts` page, just write this: